Columbus Day: Costa Rica

 On September 21, 1994, Costa Rica changed the official holiday from Día de la Raza to Día del Encuentro de las Culturas (Day of the Encounter of Cultures) to recognize the mix of European, Native American (autochthonous populations), African and Asian cultures that constitute modern Costa Rican (and Latin American) culture and ethnicity.
 In accordance to the Costa Rican labor law, the holiday is observed on October 12.
-However, should this date coincide with a Tuesday, Wednesday, Thursday, or Friday, the employer shall agree that said holiday be postponed to the following Monday.
-In 2020, Costa Ricans eliminated this holiday, and in exchange they now celebrate the Military Abolition Day on December 1.
+Should this date coincide with a Tuesday, Wednesday, Thursday, or Friday, the employer shall agree that said holiday be postponed to the following Monday.
+In 2020, Costa Ricans eliminated this holiday, which was under debate in years prior.
+Hence, in exchange Costa Rica now celebrates the 'Military Abolition Day' on December 1.

 El Salvador

-In June 1915, the Official government newspaper of El Salvador published the legislative decree that states that every October 12 is a national holiday "as a reminder of gratitude and admiration for the discoverer of the New World, Christopher Columbus."
-On October 12, 2021, the congress of El Salvador abolished the "Fiesta de la Raza", considering that it harms the dignity of the original peoples.
+In June 1915, the official holiday of 'Fiesta de la Raza was established, with October 12 being the date of the national holiday.
+Presently, since October 12, 2021, the Legislative Assembly of El Salvador abolished the previous national Fiesta de la Raza holiday, " [to] vindicate the origin and identity of indigenous peoples who were forgotten by previous governments, who for decades celebrated Race Day as a positive event and who never adopted mechanisms to enhance human rights".
+The holiday is no longer celebrated officially.

+Mexico

+In Mexico, the date was known as Columbus Day or Day of the Race.
+On December 18, 2020, by decree of President Andrés Manuel López Obrador, the name of October 12 was changed to "Day of the Pluricultural Nation".
+The statue of Columbus along Mexico City's Paseo de la Reforma was removed and replaced with a replica of The Young Woman of Amajac, a sculpture depicting an Indigenous woman.

 Caribbean observance

 Only a handful of Caribbean countries observe holidays related to Columbus Day.
-In Belize, October 12 is celebrated as Day of the Americas or Pan American Day.
+In Belize, October 12 is observed as Indigenous Peoples' Resistance Day.
+Formerly known as Pan American Day, the name was changed in 2021 to move away from its colonial legacy.
 In the Bahamas, it was formerly known as Discovery Day, until 2001 when it was replaced by National Heroes Day.
 In 1937, Cuban President Federico Laredo Brú (1936–1940) spoke to the nation and countries of America in Cuba on October 12 commemorating Christopher Columbus's voyage to the New World.
 Federico Laredo Brú spoke about Columbus's impact on the land and the future of its settlement.
 He ended his speech with venerating Christopher Columbus's efforts to colonize and establish settlements along the new front and the pride of one's nation.
 He added "Por mi raza hablo mi espiritu," which translates to "For my race my spirit called," to support the political infrastructure at the time.